Names in Denton

 Glebe Farm

-On Norwich Road.
 The name records its former ownership by the Church, but in this case not Denton’s Church.

 Globe House

-On Norwich Road.
-Origin unknown.
+Norwich Road.

 Globe Close

-A row of modern houses and bungalows on Norwich Road opposite Globe House.
+A row of modern houses and bungalows on Norwich Road opposite

 Great Green Farm